kazurayam/ReactInputField/README.md

 });
 ```

+I would evaluate this test code is best readable and concise.
+The `await` keyword looks beautiful.
+I think that the `await` keyword is indispensable to test the modern JavaScirpt apps.

 Now you are ready to run the test by Playwright.

 Just make sure that the local server is up and running at http://localhost:3000